encode/uvicorn/docs/deployment.md

 For example:
 - when NGINX itself is running behind a UDS it will add the literal `unix:` as the client in the `X-Forwarded-For` header.
 - When Uvicorn is running behind a UDS the initial client will be `None`.

-In the case of Uvicorn, if it run using `--uds`, then it will automatically trust `None` as the initial client.

-If you are running Uvicorn behind multiple layers of proxies which use UDS, or you are not able to know the path of the sockets at initialisation, you can use the `--forwarded-trust-literals` setting to trust all literals without specifying them.
-You can still set `--forwarded-trust-ips` to trust other addresses and networks.

-!!!
-Warning: Malformed `X-Forwarded-For` values
-    `X-Forwarded-For` values that cannot be converted to an IP Address will be treated as literals when processing the header.
-This means that if a proxy adds a malformed value it will be treated as a literal, in combination with `--forwarded-trust-literals` this may result in unexpected values being trusted.

 ### Trust Everything